The Thomas Legion Organization

 General John Porter McCown: Graduated the United States Military Academy in 1840.

-General Jubal Anderson Early: Graduated West Point in 1837 and was a veteran of the Mexican-American War.
+General Jubal Anderson "Ole Jube" Early: Graduated West Point in 1837 and was a veteran of the Mexican-American War.
 He was affectionately nicknamed "Old Jube."

 General Henry Heth: Graduated West Point in 1847.
 His division made first contact at Gettysburg.
-As an independent command, Thomas' Legion initially reported directly to General Henry Heth.
+As an independent command, Thomas' Legion initially reported directly to Heth.

-General Robert E. Rodes: VMI graduate-class of 1848.
+General Robert Emmet Rodes: VMI graduate-class of 1848.
 He was killed on September 19, 1864, in the Battle of Opequon.

 General John C. Breckinridge: He was the fourteenth Vice President of the United States and a veteran of the Mexican-American War.
 In early 1865 General Breckinridge was appointed as Secretary of War in the Cabinet of the Confederate States of America.
 He held this post until the end of the war.
 John Breckinridge was also the cousin to Mary Todd Lincoln, the wife of President Lincoln.

-General William E. "Grumble" Jones: West Point-class of 1848, and classmate of the eminent Union General John Buford.
+General William E. "Grumble" Jones: West Point-class of 1848, and classmate of Union General John Buford.
 General Jones was killed on 5 June 1864, during the Battle of Piedmont.

 General James Longstreet: West Point-class of 1842.
 As a major he fought in the Mexican-American War.
 General Robert E. Lee referred to Longstreet as his "Old War Horse."

 General Braxton Bragg: Native North Carolinian.
-Graduated West Point 1837, fought in the Seminole War, and Mexican War.
-He is considered by many the most controversial Confederate general.
-He instructed Colonel Thomas to raise two additional Cherokee companies in November of 1863.
-This allowed a total of 4 Cherokee companies and they became known as the Cherokee Battalion (O.R., 1, 49, pt.
+Graduated West Point 1837, fought in the Seminole and Mexican Wars.
+He remains the most controversial Confederate general.
+He instructed Colonel Thomas to raise two additional Cherokee companies in November of 1863,.
+This allowed a total of 4 Cherokee companies which would become known as the Cherokee Battalion (O.R., 1, 49, pt.
 2, p.
 754).

-The 69th North Carolina Regiment was initially named the "Highland Rangers" and 1st Regiment, Thomas’ Legion.
-There are 75 references to "Thomas' Legion" in the Official Records of the Union and Confederate Armies.
-The Thomas Legion’s components operated under various official and even unofficial designations.
+The 69th North Carolina Regiment was initially known as the "Highland Rangers" and 1st Regiment, Thomas’ Legion.
+While there are 75 references to "Thomas' Legion" in the Official Records of the Union and Confederate Armies, the unit operated under various official and even unofficial designations.
 With these various designations came numerous responsibilities.

-James W. Terrell wrote to Governor Zebulon Vance and stated that the desertions were the direct result of General A. E. Jackson’s complete disregard and disrespect for the Thomas Legion's soldiers.
+Its sappers had enlisted as masons, engineers, carpenters, black smiths and gun smiths, but when Brig.
+Gen. Alfred E. Jackson, aka "Old Mudwall," demanded that the Pioneer Company take up arms, it too promoted desertion.
+James W. Terrell would even write to Governor Zebulon Vance and state that the desertions were the direct result of General A. E. Jackson’s complete disregard and disrespect for the Thomas Legion's soldiers.
 February 22, 1864, North Carolina Division of Archives and History.

 Site search Web search